nodemcu/nodemcu-firmware/docs/en/modules/file.md

 The file system is a flat file system, with no notion of subdirectories/folders.

-Only one file can be open at any given time.

 Besides the SPIFFS file system on internal flash, this module can also access FAT partitions on an external SD card is [FatFS is enabled](../sdcard.md).

 ```lua